adamhooper/check-workbench/README.md

 ## Development

-You need both Check and Workbench running locally.
+You need Workbench running locally.

 - Clone this repo
 - `python ./setup.py test`
 - Clone [Workbench](https://github.com/CJWorkbench/cjworkbench) in a sibling directory
 - `CACHE_MODULES=false bin/dev start` in Workbench
 - `bin/dev develop-module check-workbench` in Workbench
+- Open http://localhost:8000 and start a new workflow
+- Add a Check step with configuration as per Usage section

+Optionally, you may want to use your local Check API:

+- Start local Workbench as above
 - `NETWORK=cjworkbench_dev docker-compose up` in Check
 - Open http://localhost:8000 and start a new workflow
 - Add a Check step with configuration "API key" = `dev`, "API host" = `http://api:3000`, "Team" = your team's slug